joatca/flax/README.md

 ## Multi-value Fields ##

 All Vorbis comment fields are multi-valued (that is, it is legal and common to have more than one value for each field name, for example, more than one artist).
-It would be possible to represent this properly in SQL using several tables with one-to-many or many-to-many relationships but the resulting sctructure would be extremely painful to work with. `flax` opts to load fields with multiple values into a single column with a magic separator character (by default `;`) so you must take care to avoid using this character as actual data.
+It would be possible to represent this properly in SQL using several tables with one-to-many or many-to-many relationships but the resulting structure would be extremely painful to work with. `flax` opts to load fields with multiple values into a single column with a magic separator character (by default `;`) so you must take care to avoid using this character as actual data.

 # More Examples #